 B.Y.O.B.
 Tip: Getting out and about in your community is also a great way to conduct some “field research”.
 Sometimes I go to cafes, gyms, studios, or enjoy a walk around the block and just observe.
 What are people gravitating towards?
 Away from?
 What do they need?
 What are they looking for?
 Chat with people who are in your niche to ask some of these questions.
 Can you think of a solution to their problem?

 4. Rome Wasn’t Built in a Day

 This is something I need to tell myself like 3934 times per day.
 Hey, I don’t claim to know it all or to be perfect.
 Far, far from it.
-I’m still learning and I’m just here to share my journey with you, in the hopes that it resonates and helps you, too.
+I’m still learning and setting goals, and I’m just here to share my journey with you, in the hopes that it resonates and helps you, too.
 But part of self-care is self-compassion.
 And knowing that “Rome wasn’t built in a day & so your business won’t either” is a form of self-compassion that’s vital for entrepreneurs, especially those in the beginning stages (because building and maintaining your biz is a long term project).

 You do NOT need to get everything done at once…